leejo/cgi-alternatives/README.md

 form with one text input box.
 When the form is submit it is redisplayed with the original input displayed below the input box.

+This example may be trivial, but that is the point.
+The frameworks shown here feature a great deal of functionality for dealing with other parts of your application and dealing with that in a maintainable way, with full separation of concerns and easy testing.

-All the examples are commented, however i do not explain the details of the frameworks - i would be duplicating the framework's docs if i did that, so have a look at the links provided and investigate further.
+All the examples are commented, where i feel it is necessary to highlight the differences between the implemntations, however i do not explain the details of the frameworks - i would be duplicating the framework's docs if i did that, so have a look at the links provided and investigate further.

 All of the examples in this documentation can be found within the examples/ directory within this distribution.
+If you want to run them you will need to install the necessary CPAN modules, these are not included as dependencies in this distribution.

 # RAW CGI.pm EXAMPLES